Ed Vaizey

-Edward Henry Butler Vaizey, Baron Vaizey of Didcot, (born 5 June 1968) is a Conservative British politician, media columnist, political commentator and barrister who was Minister for Culture, Communications and Creative Industries from 2010 to 2016.
-A member of the Conservative Party, he was Member of Parliament (MP) for Wantage from 2005 to 2019.
+Edward Henry Butler Vaizey, Baron Vaizey of Didcot, (born 5 June 1968) is a British politician, media columnist and political commentator.
+A member of the Conservative Party, he was Minister for Culture, Communications and Creative Industries from 2010 to 2016 and Member of Parliament (MP) for Wantage from 2005 to 2019.
+He was made a life peer in 2020.

 Early life

 Vaizey was born in June 1968 in St Pancras, London.
 He is the son of the late John Vaizey, a Labour (later Conservative) life peer, and the art historian Marina Vaizey (The Lady Vaizey CBE).
 His father's family is from South London.
 His mother's family, of Polish Jewish descent, is from New York City.
 He spent part of his childhood in Berkshire.
 He was educated at St Paul's School, London before reading history at Merton College, Oxford.
 Elected Librarian of the Oxford Union, he graduated with an upper second class degree.
 After leaving university, Vaizey worked for the Conservative MPs Kenneth Clarke and Michael Howard as an adviser on employment and education issues.
 He practised as a barrister for several years, in family law and child care.